mapleque/ourtest/README.md

                    "req" : post(h, p)
                          | get(h, p), // h is your api host and p is your api path, get or post is the http method
-                  "data" : (json)d, // d is your parameters to send "assert" : (json)r, // if r is bool, it will be treat as assert, otherwise compare with response
+                  "data" : (json)d, // d is your parameters to send "assert" : (json)r, // if r is bool, it will be treat as assert result, otherwise compare with response

             // optional properties
                   "hearder" : (json)h, // h is the request header.
 DEFAULT: empty